paucuesta9/paucuesta9/README.md

 ### Hi, I'm Pau from Barcelona! 👋

--  I’m currently working on STP Group as Software Developer
+-  I’m currently working as HMI Architect at SEAT/CUPRA
--  I am studying a Master Degree in Cybersecurity at UPC
+-  I hold a Master's degree in Cybersecurity from UPC and a Master's degree in Innovation and Digital Transformation from the UOC
 -  Graduate in Computer Science, specialized in Software Engineering at FIB - UPC

 <br>